mdlearn.nn.models.aae.point_3d_aae

 x (torch.Tensor) – Input point cloud data.

-Tuple[torch.Tensor, torch.Tensor] – The \(z\)-latent vector, and the recon_x reconstruction.
+tuple[torch.Tensor, torch.Tensor] – The \(z\)-latent vector, and the recon_x reconstruction.

 gp_loss(noise: torch.Tensor, z: torch.Tensor) torch.Tensor